 The side effects of some medications and other medical treatments may be more problematic for some FSHD patients than for people without FSHD.
 If a patient has FSHD and has been prescribed specific medications by a physician, the patient should monitor any side effects closely and notify their doctor accordingly.

 Because of the muscle breakdown caused by FSHD, inactivity can be even more problematic for FSHD patients than for other people.
 To reduce the risk of flu and the resulting inactivity, some FSHD patients take flu shots even though other young and middle-aged adults typically aren’t encouraged to get flu shots.
 Some surgeries can be done using either a general or a local anesthetic; some people with FSHD who can tolerate the pain explore with their surgeons the possibility of using a local anesthetic to shorten the period of inactivity.

 Beware of Blood Clots During Long Rest Periods (e.g. Flights)

 FSHD patients who can’t walk may be at risk of developing blood clots on long airplane flights or other instances where one is required to sit for an extended duration.
 On the advice of their doctors, some people take an anti-blood clotting prescription medication before flights to reduce the risk of clotting.

 Dealing with Pain

 A majority of FSHD patients reports pain, which often can be chronic.
 Pain may be related, at least in part, to overuse of muscles and to fatigue.
 Not many studies have been done about pain in FSHD.
 Whether to treat pain, and, if so, how is a decision for each patient in consultation with his or her doctor.

-For a discussion of treating pain, please see our Physical Therapy and FSHD brochure written by Wendy M. King, P. T., and Shree Pandya, P.T., M.S. published by the FSH Society.
+For a discussion of treating pain, please see our Physical Therapy for FSHD brochure written by Shree Pandya, PT, DPT, MS, and Kate Eichinger, PhD, PT, DPT, NCS, published by the FSH Society.